d2l-ai/d2l-en/chapter_crashcourse/probability.md

 As we get more data, the solid curves converge towards the true answer.

 In our example of casting a die, we introduced the notion of a **random variable**.
-A random variable, which we denote here as $X$ can be pretty much any quantity and is not determistic.
+A random variable, which we denote here as $X$ can be pretty much any quantity and is not deterministic.
-Random variables could take one value among a set of possibilites.
+Random variables could take one value among a set of possibilities.
 We denote sets with brackets, e.g., $\{\mathrm{cat}, \mathrm{dog}, \mathrm{rabbit}\}$.
 The items contained in the set are called *elements*, and we can say that an element $x$ is *in* the set S, by writing $x \in S$.